 Flow Field in Redesigned Diffuser

-A flow field analysis of the redesigned diffuser with the optimal set of blade loadings is presented in Figure 4, where the high positive pressure gradient has clearly moved upstream.
+A flow field analysis of the redesigned diffuser, which was created using advanced inverse design pump design software to achieve the optimal set of blade loadings, is presented in Figure 4, where the high positive pressure gradient has clearly moved upstream.
 Furthermore, the intentionally induced secondary flows can be seen to transport the low momentum fluid (that was previously accumulating at the corner of the hub and suction surface) to the middle of the passage, as shown inside the blue dashed line.

 Figure 4: CFD results of inverse-designed diffuser

-The net effect of the above changes is complete suppression of the corner separation in the redesigned diffuser, which can be observed in the CFD results and is further confirmed through oil flow visualization, as shown in Figure 5.
+The net effect of the above changes is complete suppression of the corner separation in the redesigned diffuser, which is a significant achievement for improving pump design and performance.
+This can be observed in the CFD results and is further confirmed through oil flow visualization, as shown in Figure 5.

 Figure 5: Vaned bowl diffuser with suppressed corner separation